CrazySqueak/ColorNote-backup-decryptor.sh/README.md

 Your ColorNote backup has been successfully decrypted and exported!
 ```
 These lines signify that your backup has been successfully decrypted.

+## 4. Viewing your decrypted backup
+ - todo